Learn how to capture twilight in oils, where fading light and the rich colour of the sea and the sky can naturally lead you into abstraction.

 Anyone with an interest in art, and the nuts and bolts of how to take a painting from first idea to finished piece.

-Once you have booked, we will send you a link to the recording which you can watch on demand until it expires.
+Once you have booked, we will send you a link the day before the session starts so you can join us live.
+All you need to do is follow the link ten minutes before the start time.
 You can watch this on a PC, laptop or tablet and if you have chromecast or miracast you could even cast to your SmartTV from your phone.

 The process of learning a practical discipline such as painting, can seem both daunting and frustrating.
 In the landscape and the studio I assess each individual student’s ability and use this as a starting point, trying to keep the teaching just beyond the curve of what they can and want to do.
 As much as teaching them the basics and certain techniques of oil painting, I wish to show them pointers and possible directions of development within their own work.

 We will send you a full materials list after you book.
 But you will need a selection of oil paints, brushes and boards to work on.

 You will need access to the internet and ideally a PC or laptop or a tablet with audio.
 Phones are not really suitable to watch a webinar on as the presenter will be hard to see when they share their screen with you.
 But we will be sending you a recording of the session so you can revisit it.

 We will start the session at 4.30 pm GMT.
 We expect this session to last about two and a half hours.
 In the session please pose questions to the artist using the Q & A function.
 We will pause for questions at different points during the session.

 For our webinar sessions which are broadcast on the internet no webcam or microphone is needed as you just need to be able to see/hear hosts and you can communicate using the chat function.
 You can watch using a PC, Smart TV or tablet.
 A phone isn’t ideal as you will struggle to see enough unless you can miracast to a screen or smart TV.